 Pre-test Preparation Options

-ETS is offering most exams electronically now and the schedule varies.
+All ETS exams are electronic now and the schedule varies.
 Plan ahead to allow time for advance registration and scoring.
 Again, be sure to use the 6871 code for recipient.
-We strongly recommend that most initial program completers (new teachers) take the PLT and Subject exams in October - January.
+We strongly recommend that most initial program completers (new teachers) finishing in May take the PLT and Subject exams in October - January.
 This allows time to receive scores and time to schedule a re-take if necessary.
-KU students have performed very well on the exams over the past 8-10 years, but annually 10% must re-take one exam.

-We highly recommend that you review the free "test prep" on the ETS web site before taking any exam - they provide sample questions and answers.
-In 2015, ETS added new full-length "Interactive Practice Tests" for many (but not all) exams at a cost of $17.95.
-These complement the free "Study Companions."
+We highly recommend that you review the free "Study Companion" on the ETS web site before taking any exam - it provides sample questions and answers.
+Additional "Interactive Practice Tests" and "Study Guides" are available for a fee.

 Exam Requirements for Initial Teacher Preparation Programs

-In the final year of our program, students take the PLT (Principals of Learning and Teaching) and Subject Area exams, which are required for Initial Kansas licensure.
+In the final year of our program, students take the PLT (Principles of Learning and Teaching) and Subject Area exams, which are required for Initial Kansas licensure.
 For example, Elementary students should take the Elementary subject exam and the PLT K-6.
 Exams listed at the Educational Testing Service site under "Kansas" are the only exams KSDE accepts.
 Art, Music, Foreign Language and PE/Health majors in programs are encouraged to take the 7-12 level for best results.
-There are questions on the elementary level PLT that these students are not prepared to answer..
-You must have passing licensure exam scores to be "highly qualified".
+There are questions on the elementary level PLT that these students are not prepared to answer.
+Passing scores are required to be "highly qualified."

 Exam Requirements for Building & District Leadership Preparation Programs

 Building Leaders and District Leaders should register for the School Leadership Assessment Series.
-The principal's exam is called the School Leaders Licensure Assessment (SLLA, 6011) and the superintendent's exam is the School Superintendent Assessment (SSA, 6021).
+The principal's exam is called the School Leaders Licensure Assessment (SLLA) and the superintendent's exam is the School Superintendent Assessment (SSA).